sorecauadrian/trench_coat_shop/README.md

 ## features
 - built using layered architecture
 - follows the OOP paradigm
-- displays data in CSV or HTML format
+- displays data in csv or html format
 - has 2 modes: the administrator mode and the user mode
 - allows the administrator to insert, delete and modify data directly
-- allows the user to filter and iterate throught the list of trench coats and see them.
-The user can also add trench coats to the cart.
+- allows the user to filter and iterate throught the list of trench coats and see them. the user can also add trench coats to the cart.
 - any modifications to the repository data made during the execution of the application will persist
 - validates input data